gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

 </figure>

 ## Simplest Win Projector — Home Team
 It is also helpful to define a minimum performance baseline that we are sure our model will perform better than.
-A simple one would simply rely on home court advantage, which matters a lot in the NBA.
-Without knowing anything details about a matchup, its not a bad guess to predict that the home team will win.
-And this is borne out in our dataset: across the nearly ~30,000 total regular season matchups from the 1997-98 to 2024-25 seasons, the home team won 58.8% of the time.
+A simple one would rely only on home court advantage --- without knowing any details about a matchup, it’s not a bad guess to predict that the home team will win.
+And this is borne out in our dataset: across the ~40,000 total regular season matchups, the home team won 58.8% of the time.
 We can use this to inform our lower baseline model and define a *Bayesian prior* --- before considering any team specific data, what is the likelihood of observing a win given our real-world, historical knowledge of the NBA.
 Our simple model will simply predict

 $$
 P(\text{A beats B}) =